sylviasparkles1/Lotalabs.github.io/README.md

 * When upscaling a pod, we do not increase the number of containers but increase the pods.
 * When downsizing, we remove pods that are no longee required and not a container itself.
 *NB Nginx is used to set up a proxy-server, it receives a request, passes it to the proxied server, retrieves responses from them and sends them to the client.
+<h2>Deployments</h2>
+-This talks about how we deploy our application ina production environment.
+-Deployment gives the capability to to upgrade the underlying instances (pods) seamlessly using rolling updates, undo changes, pauses and resume changes as required.
+-How do we create a deployment ?
+* We draw same information in the file of the replicaset ie. the manifest.
+In this case the "kind will be deployment"
+* Run "kubectl create -f deployment-definition.yml"